Digital marketing has exploded, making it easier to reach potential customers in a way that they enjoy.

 How Does PPC Work?

-On social media platforms, excluding Pinterest, you target people by checking boxes for traits and interests that your target audience has.
+On top social media channels for businesses, excluding Pinterest, you target people by checking boxes for traits and interests that your target audience has.

 Google AdWords uses keywords.
 These are usually phrases of 3-6 words.

 Tell Google the most you’re willing to bid for a certain keyword.
 Then when someone enters that keyword in a search, Google looks at all the bids.

 It then shows the ads based on the highest bidder.